5 Reasons To Consider Applying To A Caribbean Medical School

 The last two years of medical school usually include the clerkship, or the clinical portion of the training.
 Most clinical training takes place in teaching hospitals.
 It provides supervised experience working with patients and gives students an idea of which medical specialty appeals to them most.
 During clinical rotations, students are part of a medical team, led by an attending physician, that includes residents (doctors-in-training) and interns (first-year residents).

 Another reason as to why go to med school in the Caribbean?
 For AUC students, clinical training takes place at hospitals with accredited residency programs in the United States or in the United Kingdom.
 The 17 AUC-affiliated hospital programs spread throughout the United States are ACGME- or LCME-approved.
-Students preparing for a global health career may also do parts of their rotations in the Dominican Republic, Russia, Uganda, Vietnam, or Zimbabwe.
+Students preparing for a global health career may also do parts of their rotations in the Dominican Republic, India, Uganda, Vietnam, or Zimbabwe.

 AUC’s Office of Undergraduate Medical Education Student Services provide advice and support to students during the critical clinical rotations as well as during the residency application and matching process.

 One of the great advantages of Caribbean medical schools is that they offer opportunities to study medicine to a larger percentage of applicants.
 This does not mean AUC is “easy” to get into.

 The reason why Caribbean medical schools seem easier to get into is because their higher acceptance rate is produced by smaller application pools for larger numbers of seats, as well as more holistic approaches to admissions.
 Holistic admission considers an applicant as a whole person rather than a mere set of grades and scores.